HuangChILun/reavorse-mcp/README.md

 - **Configuration Issues with Claude Desktop or Cursor**
   Ensure your MCP client is configured to communicate with the Unity MCP server.

+- **Connection Stuck or No Progress**
+  In some special situations where the process seems stuck with no progress, try closing both Claude and the Unity project, then reconnecting to re-establish the connection.

 ## Contact